sapientcoffee/cf-cli-cowsay-plugin/README.md

 I am sure that this could be written in a more efficient way however for the purpose of learning it is what it is.
 My goal was to have a working `cf cli` plugin by writing my 1st golang progam that is testable (new concept as well).

+### Still to do

+* Extract the app details and status for space and display
+* Complete the tests with ginkgo
+* Complete this Readme page

 ## Usage